-- Formal investigation and documentation - 2.
-Meeting with parents/carers of those involved - 3.
+- 1. Formal investigation and documentation - 2.
+Meeting with parents/caregivers of those involved - 3.
 Required educational activities (eg anger management) - 4.
 Suspension/exclusion processes followed - 5.
-Involve relevant agencies: eg DECD, CAMHS, Police, and report to the Child Abuse Report Line if required.
+Involve relevant agencies: eg Department for Education, CAMHS, SAPOL and report to the Child Abuse Report Line if required.
 Who Responsible: A member of the leadership team will be responsible for this action.